Text messaging is an effective way to reach customers.

-For example, depending upon the data you have for your audience create segments by age, timezone, type of customer, etc. Then craft specific and targeted messages for each group.
+For example, depending upon the data you have for your audience, you can create segments by age, time zone, type of customer, etc. Then, you can craft specific and targeted messages for each group.

-Generally speaking, you’ll have much more success with Text Message campaigns that target millennials (people born between 1981 – 1996) than you will with emails.
+Generally speaking, you’ll have much more success with text messaging campaigns that target millennials (people born roughly between 1981 and 1996) than you will with emails.

 3. Personalize the message

-It’s easy to find services that send 1,000s of Text Messages to a list of your customer’s mobile numbers.
+It’s easy to find services that send thousands of text messages to a list of your customers’ mobile numbers.

-But what makes Text Message marketing even more effective is when each message is personalized for the recipient.
+But what can make text message marketing even more effective is when each message is personalized for the recipient.

 4. Time your delivery

-Once you craft the perfect Text Message, think about when it makes the most sense for your recipient to receive the message.
+Once you craft the perfect text message, think about when it makes the most sense for your recipient to receive it.

 Similar to email, Mondays typically have a lower response rate.
 And unlike emails, you ideally want the message delivered at a point in time where the recipient can take action.
-So early morning and end of the work day, 4-7P aren’t typically very good times.
+That means that early mornings or the end of the workday (like 4 to 7 p.m.) aren’t typically very good times.

 5. Track open and click rates

-Just as you would with an email campaign, track the open and click rates of your text messages.
+Just as you would with an email campaign, you want to track the open and click rates of your text messages.

-Use data from opens, clicks and opt-outs to tune future messages.
-You can compare your performance against industry standard benchmarks to see how you perform against industry averages.
+You can then use the data from opens, clicks and opt-outs to finetune future messages.
+You can compare your performance against industry-standard benchmarks to see how you perform against industry averages.

-Typically anything less than a 50% open rate and a 15% click rate is considered underperforming.
+Typically, anything less than a 50 percent open rate and a 15 percent click rate is considered underperforming.

-While not expensive, there is a per-message fee to send a Text Message.
-So it’s important you understand how to optimize your costs when you send thousands of text messages.
+While not expensive, there is a per-message fee to send each text message.
+So, it’s important you understand how to optimize your costs when you send thousands of text messages.

-Text Messaging was originally pioneered by Nokia.
-The original Text Message specification restricted messages to a specific set of characters and a length of 160 characters.
+Text messaging was originally pioneered by Nokia.
+The original text message specification restricted messages to a certain set of characters and a length of 160 characters.

 While you need to keep your message short, always include a call to action (CTA).

-What is it you want the recipient of your Text Message to do?
+What is it that you want the recipient of your text message to do?
 Is there a link to click, a coupon to use or an upcoming event they need to be aware of?

-Ensuring you have a clear call to action also makes your Text Message valuable.
-Couple this with some urgency, such as a date upon which the message expires can also improve your click-through and open rates.
+Ensuring you have a clear CTA also makes your text message valuable.
+Coupling this with some urgency, such as a date upon which the message expires, can also improve your click and open rates.

-And it goes without saying, keep your message clear, short and to the point.
+And it should go without saying: Keep your message clear, short and to the point.

-Text Messaging is an important part of your marketing strategy, but it should not the only channel used to reach you customers.
+Text messaging is an important part of your marketing strategy, but it should not be the only channel you use to reach your customers.